Create a Simple Model

 You can return to browsing the library tree by clicking the Library Tab.

 Get detailed information about a block.
-On the Search Results tab, right-click the Pulse Generator block, then select Help for the Pulse Generator block.
+On the Search Results tab, right-click the Pulse Generator block, and then select Help for the Pulse Generator block.
 The documentation opens and displays the reference page for the block.

 Add Blocks to Model